 Læsø for kids

-Allow your children to enjoy the many unforgettable places with you! (by Tom Andersson)
+So, bring the kids with you to Læsø, and allow them to enjoy many unforgettable places with you! (by Tom Andersson)

 Storhaven

-Storhaven is a must.
-As simple as that.
-There are other great places for children, but Storhaven is a children's paradise.
-Farm shop, home-made food and ice cream, ropeway, trampoline, rabbits, kittens, pigs, goats, ponies and donkeys, chicken, ducks and geese - and the whole circus is for free and in slow-motion.
+Storhaven is a must visit.
+Læsø offers many other great places to visit with children, but Storhaven is a children's paradise.
+With a farmers shop, home-made food and ice cream, a ropeway, trampoline, rabbits, kittens, pigs, goats, ponies and donkeys, chicken, ducks and geese - and entrance fee to the whole menagerie only costs 20 kr.
+Storhaven is undoubtedly one of Læsø's biggest attractions where time seems to slow down.

 Læsø Saltworks

-75% of all visitors to Læsø pass by the Læsø Saltworks - and with good reason: this is a unique place.
-Also for children who will easily be captured by the exciting history of salt making like in the medieval times.
+75% of all visitors to Læsø stop by the Læsø Saltworks - and with good reason.
+This is a unique place.
+And for children too, who will easily be captivated by the exciting history of salt making from medieval times to the present.
+Here, children can make their own salt, visit the observation tower, try out the playground or eat pancakes, while the quiet bustle and the smell of bonfire envelops them.

 Læsø is blessed with long and child-friendly beaches.
 One of the most popular ones is located right next to the ferry: Kongestranden.
-This beach is for children of all ages, where you'll have to walk halfway to Jutland before the water deepens.
+You can see this beach right as you leave the ferry in Vesterø, stretching kilometres down the western coast of Læsø.
+This beach is for children of all ages, where you almost have to walk halfway to Jutland before reaching deeper water.

 Other great activities for the children